buyafariz/data-science-portfolio/Online Movie Sales Data Analysis using SQL/README.md

 ### The Objective:
 - Objective 1 (Analysis of Movie Genres Performance)
-- Objective 2 (Analysis of CUstomer Behavior)
+- Objective 2 (Analysis of Customer Behavior)
 - Objective 3 (Analysis of Sales Trend)
 - Objective 4 (Analysis of Price Optimization)